sveltejs/svelte/site/content/docs/03-run-time.md

 unsubscribe(); // logs 'no more subscribers'
 ```

-* `store = readable(value: any)`
 * `store = readable(value: any, (set: (value: any) => void) => () => void)`

 ---

 Creates a store whose value cannot be set from 'outside', the first argument is the store's initial value.

-The second argument to `readable` can be a function which is called when the subscriber count goes from zero to one.
-That function will be passed a `set` function and can change the value of the store by calling `set` with an updated value.
-It must return a function that is called when the subscriber count goes from one to zero.
+The second argument to `readable` is the same as the second argument to `writable`, except that it is required with `readable` (since otherwise there would be no way to update the store value).

 ```js
 import { readable } from 'svelte/store';